Farm cat: Modern status

 Some full-time outdoor cats are given cat food by property owners, either to encourage them to stay or due to humane motivations of not wanting thin, hungry, or sick animals on the property.
 Other property owners deliberately do not feed outside farm cats, in the belief that they will not hunt rodents if they have supplemental food.
 Without supplementary food, cats will exterminate much of the local rodent population and move on, leaving only a temporary void.
-However, one concern with providing supplemental outdoor feed is that it can attract skunks, raccoons and other vermin.
+However, one concern with providing supplemental outdoor feed is that it can attract skunks, raccoons or other vermin.

 Farm cats originate from a variety of sources.
-Sometimes, farm cat populations are spontaneously established when abandoned or stray animals, uninvited by humans, move into areas where prey is available, such as haystacks or farm outbuildings that contain stored crops or livestock fodder.
+Sometimes, populations are spontaneously established when abandoned or stray cats, uninvited by humans, move into areas where prey is available, such as haystacks or farm outbuildings that contain stored crops or livestock fodder.
 In other cases, property owners obtain and release a few cats specifically for rodent control.
-Some animal shelters have Working Cat or "Barn Buddy" programs that re-home sterilized feral and semi-feral cats at barns, warehouses, stores, and more.
+Some animal shelters have Working Cat or "Barn Buddy" programs that re-home neutered feral and semi-feral cats at barns, warehouses, stores, and more.
 These programs have been growing in popularity in cities like Chicago, where rat problems are common.

 If a population of feral adult female farm cats is high enough, a farm cat population can be self-sustaining.
 The females establish permanent homes in barns or other structures and raise repeated litters.
 Males may stay around if food is plentiful, though they tend to roam over a wider territory.
 Farm cat colonies can be subject to inbreeding, as a closed population may mate with one another's siblings, parents, or offspring.
 Spaying and neutering prevent unwanted litters, overpopulation, and inbreeding.
 In some cases, feral animals are trapped, spayed or neutered, then re-released to keep their territory claimed and to prevent new, fertile strays from taking up residence.

 If given supplemental food or where rodents are plentiful, losses from predation or disease may be made up by new stray animals moving into the territory.
 If given no supplemental food, particularly in areas with many predators, farm cat populations may occasionally become extirpated if there are few nearby strays and a low breeding population.
 Predators, accidents, disease, parasites and hunger will all take a toll.
 More often, especially when supplemental food is provided, overpopulation is common, and losses then occur primarily due to disease or accidents, with predation playing a minor role—all insufficient to make a substantial dent in the population.
 Where numbers become an issue, some farm cat populations are controlled by shooting, poisoning, or trapping excess numbers.